-Burbank City Federal Credit Union was federally chartered and established on June 17, 1940.
+Gain Federal Credit Union was established in 1940 as Burbank City Employees Federal Credit Union.
 It was comprised of people who joined together by pooling their money to create their own special organization for saving and borrowing.

 Throughout our first decade the Credit Union operated out of several offices within the City of Burbank facilities and, for three of those years, Fire Station #1.
 During this time volunteers handled the operation of the Credit Union.